ptracton/Python_Fundamentals_ODSC_2023/README.md

 Download the [latest distribution](https://www.anaconda.com/products/distribution) for your OS.
 It currently supports Windows, Mac OS and Linux.
 The key difference between Anaconda and [default python](https://www.python.org/downloads/) is the packages that come with it.
 Anaconda will automatically install more libraries that can be of use to you.
 Anaconda is known for being data science focused.

+WARNING!!

+I recently had trouble installing the latest version of Anaconda on a Windows 10 laptop.
+The last few versions failed to install correctly for me.

 2. **Install Jupyter Lab**

 Once Anaconda Python is installed and running, you will also need to install [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).
 There are 2 main methods of installation.
 The first is with conda, which is a package management tool for Anaconda Python.
 The second is with pip, which is the generic python package manager.